cloud-gov/billing/README.md

 - Postgres and AWS use their conventional environment variables for configuration.
 See [Postgres docs](https://www.postgresql.org/docs/current/libpq-envars.html) and [AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

+### River Queue

+Billing service uses [River](https://riverqueue.com/docs) for transactional job queuing.

 ## Packages

 The program has the following structure:

 ```
 sql/          # Source SQL for sqlc to convert into Go.
-  migrations/
-  queries/
+  init/       # Database creation must be separate from migrations so Tern has something to connect to.
+  migrations/ # Schema for billing service tables.
+  queries/    # Queries for billing service tables.
 internal/     # All non-exported Go code for the service.
   api/        # The HTTP API surface of the application.
   db/         # Destination directory for sqlc-generated Go code.
   server/     # Code for managing the web server lifecycle.
   usage/      # Code for reading usage information from Cloud.gov systems.
 gen.go        # Program-scope go:generate directives.
 main.go       # Entrypoint for the server program.
 ```

 ### Notes